You ask and Eney gets it done. Meet a Computerbeing. Learn More

 Now that you've checked your Apple Store purchase history, you might find charges that you didn't authorize.
 You have a couple options in this case: head over to reportaproblem.apple.com to use Apple's resolution process, or contact your credit card company and deal with the charge through them.

-Oftentimes, we tend to underestimate how much we pay for apps and subscriptions, until we actually sit down to calculate it.
+Oftentimes, we tend to underestimate how much we pay for apps and subscriptions until we actually sit down to calculate it.
 That's why most unexpected apple.com bill charges will turn out to be a monthly subscription that you've forgotten about or an app purchase that you just didn't plan into the budget.

-Here is how you can easily create an expense budget:
+Here is an example expense budget:

 MoneyWiz checking